catid/XRmonitors/README.md

 Double-click the installer and accept our certificate.

-You are encouraged to install the Windows Mixed Reality OpenXR Runtime from the Microsoft Store.
+The application will prompt if you need to install any Microsoft Upgrades to use OpenXR.

-You may also need to upgrade your version of Windows 10 to get VR features.
+## Open Source License